Aquatic Safety in California State Parks

 For more information on drowning prevention in California, go to California Park and Recreation Society - Aquatic Section drowning prevention web site.

-2013 Seasonal Lifeguard Jobs Flyer
+2014 Seasonal Ocean Lifeguard Swim Test Flyer

 Watch the Lifeguard Training Video